 As a pot born of the five elements, it might offer to hold the perfection of a phenomenal being, body and mind met within the heart.
+Symbolic of being.

 The pot can open the way.
 Aspiration for throwing starts freshly at the wheel, to see if you might feel the clay breathing, and reveal a form which might stay.
 It is like partaking of eternity, just the moment, through complete presence.